MindscapeHQ/raygun4php/README.md

 ## Changelog

+* Version 1.2.6: Fixed a bug in previous release rendering the UTC offset fix ineffective (thanks @mrardon for spotting this)

 * Version 1.2.5: Request rawData (php://input) limited to 4096 bytes in line with other providers; clamp UTC offset to sane values as API was seeing some entries with max int offsets

 * Version 1.2.4: Merged in unit tests